Search Jean Hailes

 With bladder pain syndrome, you have bladder pain and a frequent and urgent need to wee.

-Painful bladder syndrome is often associated with other chronic pain syndromes such as persistent pelvic pain, fibromyalgia, vulvodynia, rheumatoid arthritis and irritable bowel syndrome.
+Painful bladder syndrome is often associated with other chronic pain conditions, such as:

 With bladder pain syndrome, you may have symptoms ranging from a slight urgency to wee through to strong pain.